Barbados on a budget

 Go self catering - by choosing self catering with you own kitchen facilities means you don’t have to eat out & pay a premium for food.

-West Rock Villas are set back from the pricier accommodations along the coast, yet located in an upmarket area with just a 10/15 minute walk down to the nearest beach & spectacular long distance views of the ocean beyond.
+West Rock Villas are set back from the pricier accommodations along the coast, yet located in a desirable area with just a 10/15 minute walk down to the nearest beach & spectacular long distance views of the ocean beyond.
 We are also situated in an excellent area for exploring the rest of the island by bus, car or taxi!

 We also friends with the ‘Singita Wellness Gym & Spa’ located close by near Mullins beach, where our guests can receive 10% discount.